EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 EDHOC allows opaque auxiliary data (AD) to be sent in the EDHOC messages.
 Unprotected Auxiliary Data (AD_1, AD_2) may be sent in message_1 and message_2 and can be e.g. be used to transfer access tokens that are protected outside of EDHOC.
 Protected Auxiliary Data (AD_3) may be used to transfer any auxiliary data in message_3.

-An implementation may support only Party U or only Party V.
+An implementation may support only Party U or only Party V. An implementation may support only a single method.
+Party U and Party V needs to have agreed on a single method to be used for EDHOC.

 ## Transport {#transport}

 Cryptographically, EDHOC does not put requirements on the lower layers.
 EDHOC is not bound to a particular transport layer, and can be used in environments without IP.
 The transport is responsible to handle message loss, reordering, message duplication, fragmentation, and denial of service protection, where necessary.
-The initiator needs to have agreed with the responder on a transport to be used for EDHOC.
+Party U and Party V needs to have agreed on a transport to be used for EDHOC.
 It is recommended to transport EDHOC in CoAP payloads, see {{transfer}}.

 EDHOC includes connection identifiers (C_U, C_V) to correlate messages.
 However, if the transport provides a mechanism for correlating messages, some of the connection identifiers may be omitted.
 There are four cases: